cli/cli/README.md

 This tool is an endeavor separate from [github/hub](https://github.com/github/hub), which acts as a proxy to `git`, since our aim is to reimagine from scratch the kind of command line interface to GitHub that would serve our users' interests best.

+# Installation

+_warning, gh is in a very alpha phase_

+`brew install github/gh/gh`

+That's it.
+You are now ready to use `gh` on the command line. 🥳

 # Process

 - [Demo planning doc](https://docs.google.com/document/d/18ym-_xjFTSXe0-xzgaBn13Su7MEhWfLE5qSNPJV4M0A/edit)